 BuzzFeed curates the Internet, and acts as an "inspiration engine," driving both online and real-world action and transactions.
 Our strong audience signal and powerful content flywheel have enabled us to build category-leading brands, a deep, two-way connection with our audiences, and an engine for high-quality content at massive scale and low cost.
 As a result, each of our brands has a large, loyal, highly engaged audience that is very attractive to advertisers and creators, and through our rich first party data offering and contextual marketing solutions, we are able to help both advertisers and creators effectively and efficiently reach their target audiences.
 In 2023, our audiences consumed more than 300 million hours of content and drove over \$500 million in attributable transactions.
 For additional discussion on Time Spent, refer to Part II, Item 7.
-"Management's Discussion and Analysis of Financial Condition ally, Time Spent presented above excludes time spent on Facebook, as effective January 1, 2023, we exclude Facebook from our measure of Time Spent.
-Additionally, Time Spent presented above excludes the Spent on Facebook and Complex Networks was approximately 58 million and 76 million hours in 2023, ore acceleratively.
+"Management's Discussion and Analysis of Financial Condition and Results of Operations" in this Annual Report on Form 10-K. Note, Time Spent presented above excludes time spent on Facebook, as effective January 1, 2023, we exclude Facebook from our measure of Time Spent.
+Additionally, Time Spent presented above excludes time Spent on Form 10-K. Time Spent on Facebook and Complex Networks as a discontinued operations throughout this Annual Report on Form 10-K. Time Spent on Facebook and Complex Networks was approximately 58 million and 76 million hours in 2023, respectively.